Cheltenham Festival

 The Cheltenham Festival is a horse racing-based meeting in the National Hunt racing calendar in the United Kingdom, with race prize money second only to the Grand National.
 The four-day festival takes place annually in March at Cheltenham Racecourse in Cheltenham, Gloucestershire.
 It usually coincides with Saint Patrick's Day and is particularly popular with Irish visitors.

 The meeting features several Grade I races including the Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase and Stayers' Hurdle.
 Large amounts of money are gambled; hundreds of millions of pounds are bet over the course of the week.
 Cheltenham is noted for its atmosphere, including the "Cheltenham roar", which refers to the enormous amount of noise that the crowd generates as the starter raises the tape for the first race of the festival.

+Cheltenham Festival was not held between 1941 and 1945 because of World War II and in 2001 due to the foot-and-mouth disease crisis.

 History

 Origins

 The Cheltenham Festival originated in 1860 when the National Hunt Chase was first held at Market Harborough.
 It was initially titled the Grand National Hunt Meeting and took place at several locations since its institution, at the turn of the 20th century it was mostly held at Warwick Racecourse.
 In 1904 and 1905 it was staged at Cheltenham over a new course established at Prestbury Park in 1902, having previously taken place at Cheltenham in 1861.
 From 1906 to 1910 it was again held at Warwick but further additions and major improvements made at Cheltenham by Messrs.
-Pratt and Company, including a new stand (the fourth one), miles of drain to prevent unsuitable racing ground, tar paving in the enclosures and the paddock extended to 35 saddling boxes, proved enough to make the National Hunt Committee decide on that the 1911 meeting was to return at Prestbury Park, Cheltenham where it remained to the present day.
+Pratt and Company, including a new stand (the fourth one), miles of drain to prevent unsuitable racing ground, tar paving in the enclosures and the paddock extended to 35 saddling boxes, proved enough to make the National Hunt Committee decide that the 1911 meeting was to return at Prestbury Park, Cheltenham where it remained to the present day.
 The earliest traceable reference to a "Festival" is in the Warwick Advertiser of 1907.

 The Stayers' Hurdle, which first ran in 1912, is the oldest race from the Cheltenham festival that is currently a championship race.
 The Gold Cup, established in 1924, was originally a supporting race for the County Hurdle.
 This was the main event of the first day but that quickly changed, and in the following seasons it became a championship race.
 For many years it was still used by the trainers as a preparation race for the Grand National.
 The Champion Hurdle first ran in 1927 and the Queen Mother Champion Chase in 1959; they were both championship races from the time they were introduced, unlike the Stayers' Hurdle and Gold Cup.